Quantum Holonomy Fields: -algebras and categorical independence

 Of primary importance is the case where all the $f_{i}$ $^{'}s$ are equal to the identity of $H$.
 In that case, we use the notation $\tau_{\sigma}$ for the morphism $f_{\sigma}$.
 In words, $\tau_{\sigma}$ relabel the letters by substituting the label $\sigma_{i}$ to $i$.
 The Figure \ref{tauundeux} shows the graphical representation of the morphism $\tau_{12}$.
 To draw the graphical representations of the morphisms at stake, we make the convention that a sequence of edges starting and ending on same levels have ends labelled with increasing integers from left to right, the ends being labelled with the same integer.

-Using graphical calculus, the structural morphisms $S$, $\Delta$, $\epsilon$ and $\mu = id_{H} \freem \id_{H}$ are pictured as in Fig. \ref{diagrammstructuralmorphism} and the relations they are subject to are drawn in Fig. \ref{diagramerelationzang}.
+Using graphical calculus, the structural morphisms $\mathcal{S}$, $\Delta$, $\varepsilon$ and $\mu = \id_{H} \freem \id_{H}$ are pictured as in Fig. \ref{diagrammstructuralmorphism} and the relations they are subject to are drawn in Fig. \ref{diagramerelationzang}.

-On a Zhang algebra, the antipode $S$ is not a comorphism, however a simple relation between $S \sqcup S \circ \Delta$ and $\Delta \circ S$ can be deduced from the three structural relations drawn in Fig. \ref{diagramerelationzang} which is reminiscent from the fact that the antipode $S$ of an Hopf algebra is an anti-co-morphism:
+Coassociativity of $\Delta$ pictured in the left corner of Fig \ref{diagramerelationzang} permits an unambiguous interpretation of a \emph{corolla} (see the bottom left corner of Fig. \ref{proofrelationantipodecoproduct}) as a literal expression in $\Delta$; it corresponds to an iterative composition of $\Delta$, either on its left or right leg (it does not matter, the two alternatives yield the same morphism).
+For example, $\mathrm{id}_H \sqcup \Delta \sqcup \mathrm{id}_H \circ {\rm id} \sqcup \Delta \circ \Delta$ is pictured as a corolla with three strands.
+On a $H$-algebra, the antipode $\mathcal{S}$ is not a comorphism, however, a simple relation between $\mathcal{S} \sqcup \mathcal{S} \circ \Delta$ and $\Delta \circ \mathcal{S}$ can be deduced from the three structural relations drawn in Fig. \ref{diagramerelationzang} which are reminiscent from the fact that the antipode $\mathcal{S}$ of a Hopf algebra is an anti-co-morphism: